-This article explains how to get a private investigator License in Delaware.
+This article explains how to get a private investigator license in Delaware.
 The article includes a list of general requirements, an overview of the licensing application process, and contact information for the state licensing authority.
-In addition, it includes recommendations for joining a state private investigation association and training recommendations.
+In addition, it contains recommendations for joining a state private investigation association and training recommendations.

-The Delaware State Police is responsible for regulating private investigative and security agencies, alarm companies, constables, bail enforcement agents, etc. The Delaware State Police defines a private investigator as “any person who engages in the business or accepts employment to obtain or furnish information to conduct investigations.”
+The Delaware State Police regulates private investigative and security agencies, alarm companies, constables, bail enforcement agents, etc. The Delaware State Police defines a private investigator as “any person who engages in the business or accepts employment to obtain or furnish information to conduct investigations.”

-The Delaware State Police website provides a detailed description of the licensing application process, the fees required, a list of helpful FAQs and the criteria for obtaining a private investigator license.
-The website is the best place to go to get information, forms, contact information, etc.
+The Delaware State Police website describes the licensing application process, the fees required, a list of helpful FAQs, and the criteria for obtaining a private investigator license.
+The website is the best place to get information, forms, contact information, etc.

 1Get Fingerprints and Pictures